 - Review potential Natural Area Preserves and Natural Resources Conservation Areas.
 Based on its evaluation, the council approves or rejects proposed sites.
 When the council approves a site, its recommendation is forwarded to the appropriate state agency head (Commissioner of Public Lands, Director of the Department of Fish and Wildlife, or Director of State Parks).

-- Directing DNR staff in any revisions to the State of Washington Natural Heritage Plan: Natural Heritage Program report to the NHAC - March 2014.
+- Directing DNR staff in any revisions to the State of Washington Natural Heritage Plan.

 The council has 15 members.
 The ten members are appointed by the Commissioner of Public Lands and they serve four-year terms.
 Five non-voting, ex-officio members are appointed by agencies and they serve open-ended terms.